dabeng/interview/README.md

 ## ES6
 - Which are your favorite syntax of ES6 & ES7?
 Could you give some examples demonstrating the power of these new syntax?
+- Var, let and const- what's the difference?

 ## Component